fmoor/edgedb-docs/doc/edgeql/overview.rst

    - replace set references in the query and all its subqueries with the corresponding value from the input tuple;

-   - compute the values of all direct subqueries, and treat the results as set references;

-   - compute the results of all function calls in the query, and treat the results as set references;
+   - compute the values of all subqueries and function calls, and treat the results as set references;

    - make another cartesian product from the input tuple and the